Motorcycle Lift Stand Review

 Consider where you will store it - they take up quite a bit of floor space.
 Many riders park their motorcycle on the lift when it's down.

-Using price, availability, and features as perimeters, I have selected four of what I consider to be the best overall choices in each category.
+With price, availability, and features as perimeters, here are five lift tables that I consider to be best overall choices.

 Air-Powered Motorcycle Lifts

 Pneumatic tables are most common.
-They are generally rated to 1,000 lbs and operate by compressed air.
-This means you must have a decent size air compressor in your garage.
+They operate by compressed air and are generally rated to lift 1,000 pounds.
+This requires you to have a decent size air compressor in your garage.